S. C. Johnson Logo

 Johnson Wax Logo 1958

 By 1958, the company was planning a global expansion.
-Over the next ten years, representative offices are opened in 18 countries on all continents except Australia.
-The great-grandson of the founder, given the same name Samuel Curtis Johnson, becomes chairman.
+Over the next ten years, representative offices will be opened in 18 countries on all continents except Australia.
+The great-grandson of the founder, also named Samuel Curtis Johnson, becomes chairman.
 The company name was again fully in line with the owner’s initials: S.C.
 Johnson Wax.

-The visual identity of the brand is also renewed.
+The brand’s visual identity is also renewed.
 It includes a word mark and an emblem separating the words Johnson and Wax.
-The image looks like a red and black rhombus with notches on the right and left, in which the words of the name fit.
-Therefore, only the arrows looking up and down and connected by a thin bridge are visible from the figure.
-They show that the company produces household chemicals for both floors and air.
+The image looks like a red-and-black rhombus with notches on the right and left, which is where the name fits.
+Therefore, only the arrows looking up and down and connected by a thin bridge are visible in the figure.
+They show that the company produces household chemicals for both floors and the air.
 Hint at the firm’s spread to the south and north by depicting compass arrows.
 They show the corporation’s deep roots and upward aspirations.

 1962 – 1964